jamesnulliu/jamesnulliu.github.io/content/blogs/offline-installation-of-vscode-server-and-extensions/index.md

 **Background**: Host is connected to internet, with VSCode and extensions (Remote - SSH, Remote - Containers, etc.) installed.
 Server is not connected to internet, but can be accessed by Host through SSH.

-## 1. Install vscode-server on the Server
+## 1. Offline Installation of vscode-server

 ### 1.1.
-VSCode Version and Commit ID
+VSCode Version and Commit-ID

-If your vscode binary is in `env:PATH`, you can get the version and commit id by running the following command:
+If your vscode binary is in `env:PATH`, you can get the version and commit-id by running the following command:

 ```bash
 code --version
 ```

-Or if not, open vscode, click `Help` => `About`, find the version and commit id in the pop-up window:
+Or if not, open vscode, click `Help` => `About`, find the version and commit-id in the pop-up window:

 ![fig-1](/imgs/blogs/offline-installation-of-vscode-server-and-extensions/commit-id.png)